Consumers Credit Union Review

 Are there two Consumers Credit Unions?

 Yes.
-There’s another Consumers Credit Union based out of Kalamazoo, Michigan, which only provides accounts and services to members that live in that area.
+There’s another Consumers Credit Union based out of Kalamazoo, Michigan, which only provides accounts and services to members living there.

 Where is Consumers Credit Union located?

-CCU’s headquarters is located in Gurnee, IL, and it operates 10 physical branches total in the Chicago area.
+CCU’s headquarters is located in Gurnee, IL, and it operates 15 physical branches in the Chicago area.

 Is Consumers Credit Union Right For You?